canvasxyz/canvas-docs/docs/intro.md

 Every Canvas application is defined as an **offchain contract**.
 This is a single JavaScript file, that specifies the models, routes, and actions in the application's backend.

 To run an application, anyone with the offchain contract can execute `canvas run <contract.js>` from the command line.
-This launches a decentralized backend for the application, and exposes an API that you can connect to from the frontend.
+This launches a decentralized backend for the application, with an API on port 8000 by default.
+Live Canvas nodes will sync with each other over a peer-to-peer network.

 From the frontend, users can log in with a crypto wallet like Metamask, and create a temporary session key stored in the browser.
-We give you React hooks to help with this!
+We give you [React hooks](https://www.npmjs.com/package/@canvas-js/hooks) to help with this!

 Once submitted to a hub, their interactions are signed and broadcast to the peer-to-peer network, where they can be verified by every node.